MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/email-troubleshooting.md

 # Troubleshoot email issues

-This article contains issues related to email administration in Dynamics 365 Marketing and workarounds and solutions.
+This article describes issues related to email administration in Dynamics 365 Marketing, including workarounds and solutions.

 ## Internal contacts are not receiving your marketing emails